-To exploit gloss co-occurrence and language structure, some models fuse linguistic embeddings with visual features.
-SignBERT‐HKSL \cite{SignBERT-HKSL} combines a (3+2+1)D ResNet with BERT and BiLSTM, pretraining on masked inputs and iteratively fine‐tuning with masked outputs.
-C\textsuperscript{2}ST \cite{C2ST} replaces the CTC decoder with a Conditional Gloss Decoder (CGD) that models gloss dependencies, and aligns visual and gloss embeddings via cross‐modal match loss.
-GPGN \cite{GPGN} introduces a Cross‐Modal Match Loss between BERT‐derived gloss features and PDC‐TFE–extracted visual embeddings, followed by a BiGRU for sequence modeling (see Fig. \ref{fig:GPGN}).
-CVT‐SLR \cite{CVT-SLR} pretrains an asymmetric VAE on a pseudo gloss‐to‐gloss task, then bridges the VAE and visual encoder with a video–gloss adapter and contrastive alignment loss (see Fig. \ref{fig:CVT_SLR}).
-Fully transformer‐based PiSLTRc \cite{PiSLTRc} applies content‐aware neighborhood gathering and position‐informed attention for end‐to‐end CSLR.
-Authors in \cite{HezhenHu-JunfuPu} also introduce a prior-aware cross-modality augmentation that trains a transformer to reconstruct masked gloss sequences and then uses it to generate pseudo video–text pairs by guiding gloss substitutions and insertions.
+Some models integrate linguistic embeddings with visual features to leverage gloss co-occurrence and language structure.
+SignBERT-HKSL \citep{SignBERT-HKSL} combines a (3+2+1)D ResNet with BERT and BiLSTM, pretraining on masked inputs and fine-tuning iteratively on masked outputs.
+C\textsuperscript{2}ST \citep{C2ST} replaces the CTC decoder with a Conditional Gloss Decoder (CGD) to model gloss dependencies and aligns visual and gloss embeddings via cross-modal match loss.
+GPGN \citep{GPGN} similarly applies a cross-modal match loss between BERT-derived gloss features and PDC-TFE visual embeddings, followed by a BiGRU for sequence modeling.

+CVT-SLR \citep{CVT-SLR} pretrains an asymmetric VAE on a pseudo gloss-to-gloss task, then connects it to a visual encoder with a video-gloss adapter and contrastive alignment loss.
+Fully transformer-based PiSLTRc \citep{PiSLTRc} uses content-aware neighborhood gathering and position-informed attention for end-to-end CSLR, while \citep{HezhenHu-JunfuPu} introduces prior-aware cross-modality augmentation, training a transformer to reconstruct masked gloss sequences and generate pseudo video-text pairs via guided gloss substitutions and insertions.

 Finally, data augmentation and cross‐lingual strategies help alleviate limited annotations.
-Fangyun Wei et al.~\cite{Fangyun_Wei_ICCV} build a “dictionary” by using a pretrained CHGR model to automatically segment continuous videos into isolated signs, then mapping German and Chinese sign corpora into a shared embedding space.
-CSGC~\cite{CSGC_Rao_Sun_Wang_Wang_Zhang_2024} maintains a Gloss Prototype memory that stores class prototypes updated during training; a gloss contrastive loss then enforces cross‐sentence consistency.
+Fangyun Wei et al.~\citep{Fangyun_Wei_ICCV} build a “dictionary” by using a pretrained CDHGR model to automatically segment continuous videos into isolated signs, then mapping German and Chinese sign corpora into a shared embedding space.
+CSGC~\citep{CSGC_Rao_Sun_Wang_Wang_Zhang_2024} maintains a Gloss Prototype memory that stores class prototypes updated during training; a gloss contrastive loss then enforces cross‐sentence consistency.